CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14b_Threat_Hunting.md

 ### Task 5: Explore and run a provided sample notebook

-Rather than build a notebook from scratch and wait on new data, in this task you'll open one of Microsoft's provided tutorial notebooks and study how it's built.
+In this task you'll open one of Microsoft's provided tutorial notebooks and study how it's built.
 This teaches notebook structure and usage using data that's already there.

 1. In the **NOTEBOOK SAMPLES** section, expand **Tutorials (1)** and select the **01_GettingStartedwithSentineldatalake (2)** tutorial notebook.